Barking - Gospel Oak Line User Group Refreshemnt

 Blackhorse Road

-The Standard across the road has no real ale, but is one of the friendliest gig venues in town – the doorstaff even hold the door open for you!
-Mostly covers/tribute bands these days, but has also hosted occasional appearances by visiting legends (eg Arthur Brown, the Electric Prunes) and local cult genius The Bevis Frond.
+The Standard across the road is alas closed.
+Formerly one of the friendliest gig venues in town, it saw many great gigs including occasional appearances by visiting legends (eg Arthur Brown, Suzi Quatro, Wilko Johnson, John Otway, the Electric Prunes) and local cult genius The Bevis Frond.
 A 5/10 minute walk along Forest Road towards South Tottenham brings you to the Ferry Boat, an historic and agreeable pub (with garden) near the River Lea and the reservoirs, which does real ale, good wines and food.
+And across the road, a short way up Blackhorse Lane, is Rodi’s Café – a wonderful early-60s timewarp!

 Walthamstow Queens Road